Yuji25/Real-Time-Collaboration-Whiteboard/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, email your.email@example.com or open an issue on GitHub.

 ## 🙏 Acknowledgments

 - Socket.IO team for the amazing real-time engine